llwg/trip1/korea.md

 ![9.15 21:34 GMT+9: dinner. the water was Complementary Motel Water.](pics/20230915_213419.jpg)

 The plastic box the restaurant put my Meat in was very high-quality, like it felt thicker and sturdier than some of the name-brand plastic containers u can buy at USA mart. so i washed it in the sink to use to store some of my Belongings.
-I also washed my Socks and Plastic Bag That I Sat On At The [한강](HAN RIVER), because these items had gotten wet in the Rain on DAY1, i put them in my backpack, and then forgot to take them out at night , so they developed very not-nice smell.
+I also washed my Plastic Bag That I Sat On At The [한강](HAN RIVER), because it had gotten wet in the Rain on DAY1, i put it in my backpack, and then forgot to take it out at night , so it developed very not-nice smell.

 Then i went to sleep (after shower, brush teeth) probably.
 End of DAY 3